-Covenant Harbor’s health and safety guidelines about Covid-19 are to mitigate exposure between church groups.
+The health and safety of all Covenant Harbor guests and staff continues to be our top priority.
 We see our role as maintaining standards in common spaces, activities and areas.
-Each group will have the flexibility to choose how controlled they would like to be in their own spaces and with their own students.
 Winter Camp is a time to come together!
 We want to create a space for all to feel welcome and safe!

 We strive to utilize camp resources, including housing, as best as possible.
 We assign housing based on availability and the number of participants within each youth group.
 For example, a larger group of students may use an entire cabin, but a smaller group might only require half.
-Churches will be given separate bunk rooms and bathrooms for guys and girls, but when possible, they will be connected by a lounge/meeting room.
+Churches will be given separate bunk rooms and bathrooms for guys and girls, but when possible, they will be connected by a lounge/meeting room under the same roof.
 This shared space between guys and girls will act as the church’s private space that can only be used by them.
-With that, masking policies within that common lounge space are at the discretion of the leader.

-Similar to summer camp, each guest will complete a medical form and screening prior to Winter Camp.
-We encourage each church group to do a wellness check of each student and leader BEFORE they get in a vehicle to come to Covenant Harbor.
+We encourage but do not require each church group to do a wellness check of each student and leader BEFORE they get in a vehicle to come to Covenant Harbor.
 Please contact our registrar if you would like a form.

 Students attending winter camps with church groups are under the care and supervision of the youth pastors and adult leaders from the church registering the students to attend the winter camp.
 Should students need medications or medical attention while at the winter camp, it will be the church leaders’ responsibility to care for the student.
 Your church will need to be sure you have permission and information to provide medical attention for your students.
 If you don’t already have a form your church uses for this, feel free to contact Jane, our Program Registrar, for a form you can use.